sidvenkatayogi/sID-gen/README.md

-experiments and implementations for semantic id generation
+## experiments and implementations for semantic id generation
-planned:
+### planned:
-rq-vae
+- rq-vae > currently working on rn
-tiger
+- tiger
-plum
+- plum